 Fazer Way in Production is Fazer’s common way of working in the production of bakery and confectionery products.
 It is about unifying the processes and ways of working, and continuously improving them.
 Eliminating waste is one of the core principles of Fazer Way in Production.
 Fazer Way in Production is all about people – everyone can contribute to improve our way of working.
 Fazer Bakery, Fazer Confectionery and Fazer Mills are committed to reducing waste by 10 per cent per produced tonne until 2020, using 2014 as the baseline.

 Most of the production waste is used as raw material for bio ethanol, and the rest is used for animal feed, mostly to pigs.
 In this way, Fazer has managed to reduce the amount of food waste ending up as landfill waste.

 We try to prevent overproduction in our bakeries, confectionery factories and restaurants with careful planning.
 Despite this, eatable food and bakery and confectionery products are left over.
 We currently donate food to food aid in Finland, Russia, Latvia, Estonia and Lithuania.

 When we donate food to charities, the food will be used the way it was intended to and, at the same time, we are able to diminish unnecessary food waste.
 In Finland, we donate products to food aid through, for example, Helsinki Missio and Veikko and Lahja Hursti’s Charitable Association.

 Waste reduction targets have also been adopted in Fazer Cafés and the Gateau bakery shop chain in Sweden.
-Fazer Cafés decided to put more focus on reducing food waste by setting a target to develop a process for donating unsold food to charity during 2016 and reducing organic waste.
+Fazer Cafés decided to put more focus on reducing food waste by developing a process for donating unsold food to charity and reducing organic waste.
 The Gateau bakery shop chain in Sweden adopted a target to reduce display waste by 40 per cent until 2020.
 Gateau today donates a large amount of unsold bread to charities.

 Fazer is involved in national and European stakeholder networks to reduce food waste.
 Fazer also sponsors the RSA Student Design Awards, which challenges emerging designers around the world to tackle pressing social, environmental and economic issues – such as food waste – through design thinking.